 Thank you for your interest in becoming an International Literacy Association (ILA) Council for the Accreditation of Educator Preparation (CAEP) Program Reviewer.
-The IRA’s Professional Standards and Ethics Committee reviews and approves the applications.
+The ILA’s Professional Standards and Ethics Project reviews and approves the applications.

 The following is a list of qualifications and performance expectations for program review:

-- Ability to attend annual training sessions at either the IRA annual conference or the Association of Literacy Educators and Researchers annual conference
+- Ability to attend annual training sessions at either the ILA annual conference or the Association of Literacy Educators and Researchers annual conference

 - Ability to make confidential reasoned, unbiased professional judgments about education programs based on their alignment with IRA standards

 - Basic knowledge about interpretation of data, performance-based assessment, use of rating scales and rubrics, and analysis of written information

 - Commitment and availability to perform duties for a 3-year term

 - Commitment to follow IRA Code of Ethics

 - Commitment to meet deadlines

 - Computer literacy and access to the Internet and e-mail and familiarity with submission and review databases [the review is conducted online]

 - Current ILA membership

 - Excellent writing skills that convey clear, substantive judgments about the program that support the review decision and that offer focused comments to provide institutions the information needed to bring their program into alignment with IRA standards

 - Expertise in the field of teaching, administration, teacher education, research, and/or program evaluation